Environment | Value natural resources

 Milestone 2030: Accelerate circular economy adoption in our business

-Economic growth is expected to increase resource consumption and demand, thereby restricting resource supply and deepening issues of natural resource depletion and soring resource prices.
-Smarter, more sustainable use of resources is important not only for addressing environmental issues, but also for society and the Group’s businesses.
-A circular economy*1 not only helps mitigate pressures on the environment, but it also provides an opportunity to transform the Group’s business model to increase the business value of its tires and gain competitive advantage by using resources more wisely and sustainably.
-To this end, the Group is integrating circular economy concepts into its Sustainability Business Model.
-It is also making comprehensive efforts to contribute to the attainment of four important social and customer values: safety, environment, economy and productivity.
+Economic growth is expected to increase resource consumption and demand, thereby restricting resource supply and deepening issues of natural resource depletion and soaring resource prices.
+Smarter, more sustainable use of resources is important not only for addressing environmental issues, but also for society and Bridgestone’s businesses.
+A circular economy*1 not only helps mitigate pressures on the environment, but it also provides an opportunity to transform Bridgestone’s business model to increase the business value of its tires and gain a competitive advantage by using resources more wisely and sustainably.
+To this end, Bridgestone is integrating circular economy concepts into its Sustainability Business Model.
+It is also making comprehensive efforts to contribute to the attainment of four important social and customer values: safety, environment, economy, and productivity.

 Key actions